 Cats with moderate to severe hypokalemia will present with symptoms due to low potassium which interferes with the contractibility of skeletal, cardiac and smooth muscles.
-One of the first symptoms of hypokalemia in cats is severe muscle weakness due to the higher loss of potassium from the muscles compared to other tissues, the heart (also a muscle) is also affected with arrhythmias (abnormal heart rhythms).
+One of the first symptoms of hypokalemia in cats is severe muscle weakness which is due to the higher loss of potassium from the muscles compared to other tissues.
+Abnormal heart rhythms (arrhythmias) can develop in the heart (also a muscle).

-Inability to raise the head due to muscle weakness (ventral neck flexion).
+- Ventral neck flexion (inability to raise the head due to muscle weakness)

 Severe cases can cause death either due to abnormal heart function or paralysis of the respiratory muscles.